THE JOUSTING ARTIST

 IMPACT

-Graham Turner's latest large canvas, showing the moment of lance shattering impact as two knights clash in the lists at a late 15th century joust.
+Graham Turner's large canvas, showing the moment of lance shattering impact as two knights clash in the lists at a late 15th century joust.

 Oil painting - canvas size 40"x 30" (102 x 76cm)